Public holidays in Hong Kong: Previous holidays

 Under the administration of the United Kingdom prior to 1997, the Queen's Birthday was a public holiday observed in the second Monday of June.
 It was replaced by the Hong Kong Special Administrative Region Establishment Day after the transfer of sovereignty to the People's Republic of China.
-Similarly, Commonwealth Day was a school holiday prior to the transfer of sovereignty, as is the birthday anniversary of Dr. Sun Yat Sen. The anniversary of the liberation of Hong Kong (重光紀念日) was observed on the last Monday in August, and the preceding day was also observed as anniversary of the victory in the Second Sino-Japanese War.
-After the transfer of sovereignty, the two public holidays were replaced with Labour Day and the National Day of the People's Republic of China.
+Similarly, Commonwealth Day was a school holiday prior to the transfer of sovereignty, as was the birthday anniversary of Sun Yat Sen. The anniversary of the liberation of Hong Kong (重光紀念日) was observed on 30 August, but was later switched in 1968 to the last Monday in August.
+After the transfer of sovereignty, it was replaced with the anniversary of the victory in the Second Sino-Japanese War which was celebrated on the third monday of August before being itself replaced by Buddha's Birthday and Labour Day in 1999.
+The anniversary was also reintroduced as a one-off holiday in 2015 to commemorate the 70th anniversary of victory in the Second Sino-Japanese War.

 Weekends and days in lieu

 According to Hong Kong laws, when a designated public holiday falls on a Sunday or on the same day of another holiday, the immediate following weekday would be a public holiday.
 However, there are exceptions; for example, as Lunar New Year 2007 falls on a Sunday (18 February), the government have designated the Saturday directly before (17 February) as a public holiday.
 However, this does not apply to Saturdays, and when a non-statutory public holiday falls on a Saturday, the public holiday is lost to people that do not work on Saturdays.

-In general, if a statutory holiday falls on the employee's rest day, the employer is committed to giving a day off-in-lieu at a following day which isn't the employee's rest day.
+In general, if a statutory holiday falls on the employee's rest day, the employer is committed to giving a day off-in-lieu at a following day which is not the employee's rest day.
 For example, under the 5-day work week system, if a statutory holiday falls on a Saturday, the employee can be entitled to a day off-in-lieu.
 This is not true for non-statutory public holidays which are lost to people that do not work on Saturday.